dnguyen800/dnguyen800.github.io/_posts/2019-04-14-motion-sensor.md

         <figcaption>Ecobee temp sensors. | Ecobee</figcaption>
       </figure>
       <h3>Ecobee Sensors</h3>
-      <p><strong>Ecobee thermostats come with room sensors that monitor temperature, but did you know that it can also be used as a motion sensor?</strong> I would never buy purchase Ecobee sensors as dedicated motion sensors, but they are nice to have as secondary sensors to confirm if a room is truly empty.</p>
+      <p><strong>Ecobee thermostats come with room sensors that monitor temperature, but did you know that it can also be used as a motion sensor?</strong> I would never buy purchase <a href="https://amzn.to/2PDNrK2">Ecobee sensors</a> as dedicated motion sensors, but they are nice to have as secondary sensors to confirm if a room is truly empty.</p>

 <p>Some important info about the sensors: they can be used only if you have an Ecobee thermostat installed as it uses a proprietary method to communicate.
 The sensor’s battery can last for over a year using a single CR2032 battery—the same ones used in most car key fobs. </p>